kee-reel/PLAG/README.md

 > IApplication represents main application and provides method for loading new plugins (other than ICore plugin)

 4. ICore plugin will load remaining pluings and aggreate them into working application.

+## Development process

+Every plugin is stored in separate repository.

+You can implement your own ICore plugin and whole framework of plugins that it will work with.

+Or you can use existing plugins framework.
+You can read about it here: [gitlab.com/kee-reel/PLAGins](https://gitlab.com/kee-reel/PLAGins).

 ## Participation in development